irusri/geniesys/docs/plugins/genelist.md

 **Overview**

-GeneList is the heart of GenIECMS; this will be the entry point of many of the tools and workflows.
-Foundation to entire CMS database has been designed based on GeneList tables which is known as primary tables in our database.
+GeneList is the heart of the GenIECMS; this will be the entry point to many of the tools and workflows.
+Foundation to entire CMS database has been designed based on GeneList tables, which are known as primary tables in our vocabulary.
 Primary tables keep basic gene and transcript information.
-Since the smallest data unit is based on transcript ids, all primary tables were used transcript id as primary key.
+Since the smallest data unit is based on transcript ids, all primary tables were used transcript id as a primary key.

 **Installation**